F-i-f/soft-brightness/meson-gse/README.md

 - _extension name_ will be used as the _project name_ in the `meson_project()` definition and must conform to its requirements.
 - _extension_version_ must be a single integer as it will be used in the Gnome Shell extension's `metadata.json` file.
-- _gse_assigments, meson code block_ can be any meson code, but you're expected to fill in some gse-lib meson variables as described below.
+- _gse_assigments, meson code block_ can be any meson code, but you're expected to fill in some meson-gse variables as described below.
-##### Available gse-lib meson variables
+##### Available meson-gse variables
 - __extension_sources__
 You can add any javascript files to this meson variable.
 Note that the `src/extension.js` and `src/prefs.js` (if it exists) files are automatically included.
 Example: